-- 6.109 Development should improve water quality, addressing issues such as wrong connections and removing pinch-points that can contribute to poor water quality and localised flooding. - 6.110 The development or expansion of water supply or wastewater facilities will normally be permitted, either where needed to serve existing or proposed development in accordance with the provisions of the Development Plan, or in the interests of long term water supply and waste water management, provided that the need for such facilities outweighs any adverse land use or environmental impact that any such adverse impact is minimised.
+- 6.117 Development should improve water quality, addressing issues such as wrong connections and removing pinch-points that can contribute to poor water quality and localised flooding. - 6.118 The development or expansion of water supply or wastewater facilities will normally be permitted, either where needed to serve existing or proposed development in accordance with the provisions of the Development Plan, or in the interests of long term water supply and waste water management, provided that the need for such facilities outweighs any adverse land use or environmental impact that any such adverse impact is minimised.
+Flooding can occur away from the flood plain as a result of development where offsite sewerage infrastructure and capacity is not in place ahead of development.